Morinc35/ReadMe-Generator/Develop/README.md

-# ReadMe Generator
+# Readme generator

 ## Description

-This is a generator application that will create a ReadMe.
+This is a generator that will create a Readme

 ![badge](https://img.shields.io/badge/License-MIT-yellow.svg)